devtoguk/milestone-3-THINGS-TO-DO/README.md

 1. How do I search for activities using a word or phrase?
 2. How do I find activities by category.
 3. How can I submit my own idea for an activity to the database.
-4. How can I see all the activiites I have submitted.
+4. How can I see all the activities I have submitted.
 5. How can I edit an activity I have submitted.
 6. How do I find featured activities.
 7. How do I find newly added activities.
 8. How do I keep a list of my favourite activities.

 ### Advertiser Stories
--  (this is part of our future development, as the app gets more popular)
+1. (this is part of our future development, as the app gets more popular)
 2. How do I get my banner on the website?
 3. How can I find out how many clicks my banner has received.